aria-ml/dataeval/docs/source/concepts/DataIntegrity.md

 hashes), letting practitioners distinguish the two cases.

 **Cluster-based detection** is an optional third mode that operates in embedding space rather than pixel space.
-When a {mod}`feature extractor <.extractors>` and a `cluster_threshold` are provided, images are projected into embedding space, clustered, and pairs whose embeddings fall within the threshold distance are treated as near-duplicates.
+When a {mod}`feature extractor <.extractors>` and a `cluster_sensitivity` are provided, images are projected into embedding space, clustered, and pairs whose embeddings fall within the threshold distance are treated as near-duplicates.
 Because embeddings are approximate representations, cluster-based matches are always reported as near rather than exact duplicates, even when their embedding distance is zero.
 This mode catches **semantic duplicates** — distinct photographs of the same object or scene that are not similar at the pixel level but occupy the same region of embedding space.

 ### Outlier detection: image statistics and embeddings